poomnupong/azure-networking/001-skytap-networking-overview/readme.md

     # show effective routes of the NIC in question
     az network nic show-effective-route-table --ids=$NIC --query="value[].{Prefix:addressPrefix[0],NextHopType:nextHopType,Source:source}" --output=table
+    ```

-    # the output should show prefixes from Skytap with source from VirtualNetworkGateway, among other routes
+    RESULT: The output should show prefixes from Skytap with source from VirtualNetworkGateway, among other routes

+    ``` bash
     Prefix          NextHopType            Source
     --------------  ---------------------  ---------------------
     ...(snip)